radiantlogic-v8/documentation-new/documentation/hardening-guide/04-recommendations-for-securing-data-in-transit-ssl-tls-settings.md

 Restart Jetty (which hosts the Control Panel applications).
 You can force Jetty to stop by running %RLI_HOME%\bin\StopWebAppServer.bat (StopWebAppServer.sh on Linux).
 Jetty restarts when you launch the Main Control Panel.
 Or, if you’ve configured it to run as a service at the level of the operating system, restart it from there.

->**Note - If RadiantOne is installed on Windows platforms, edit the Control Panel shortcuts (typically on the desktop and from the Start menu > All Programs > RadiantOne > Control Panel).
+>[!note] If RadiantOne is installed on Windows platforms, edit the Control Panel shortcuts (typically on the desktop and from the Start menu > All Programs > RadiantOne > Control Panel).
 Change the default target from:
 C:\radiantone\vds\bin\openControlPanel.bat vds_server http
 ><br> To the following target:
 C:\radiantone\vds\bin\openControlPanel.bat vds_server https**

 By default, Jetty leverages the same SSL settings as the RadiantOne service.

->**Note – To force Jetty to use its own SSL configurations instead of the same as used by the RadiantOne service, edit
+>[!note] To force Jetty to use its own SSL configurations instead of the same as used by the RadiantOne service, edit
 <RLI_HOME>\vds_server\conf\jetty\config.properties and set:
-useVDSSSLConfig=false**
+useVDSSSLConfig=false

 Since Jetty uses the same server keystore as the RadiantOne sevice (jetty.ssl.keystore.location=<RLI_HOME>/vds_server/conf/rli.keystore), this server certificate must be trusted by your Internet Browser if you need to access the Control Panel via HTTPS.
 If you have replaced the default self-signed certificate with one signed by a Certificate Authority that is trusted by your client browser, you should be able to access the Control Panels via the SSL port without problems (e.g. https://radiantoneserver:7171).
 If you are using a self-signed certificate, you must install/trust the server certificate into your Internet browser.
 This can be done with the steps below.